 - The View pane (left-hand pane) depicts some, or all, of the document's notes suing one of a variety of views (visualisations) types.
 The View pane represents what were stand-alone 'main view' pre-v6.
-There are a number of types of of main view used by document window tabs:
+There are a number of types of view used by the view pane:

 - Attribute Browser.

-Some View pane views show only a narrow context, e.g. Map view, whilst others can show some of the document's hierarchical structure - such as Outline or Chart views.
+Some View pane views show only a narrow context, e.g. Map view, whilst others (by default) show the document's hierarchical structure such as Outline, Chart or Treemap views.

 All new document windows always have a Map view (tab #1, selected by default) and Outline (tab #2).
 However, users are free to use as many or as few view types as their work or particular projects demand.
 Not all users will need to use every view type.

-A number of secondary view and windows from pre-v6 Tinderbox have now become pop-over dialogs (and thus essentially modal), although a few can be 'torn off', by dragging them, to be stand alone windows.
+A number of secondary view and windows from early pre-v6 Tinderbox versions have now become pop-over dialogs (and thus essentially modal), although a few can be 'torn off'—by dragging them—to be stand-alone windows.

-There are no old-style text windows.
+There are no old-style text windows, as in early pre-v6 versions although 'torn off' text windows can be created.
 These are now essentially the text view of a document window tab.
 However, to allow viewing of more than one text space at once, a note can be opened as a session-only secondary window showing the $Text and the key attributes.